IcaliaLabs/dojo/dojo-templates/issue_templates/user-story.md

 ---

+# User Story Title

-As < user type > I can < description of the feature > in order to < goal >
+As a/an < user type > I can < description of the feature > in order to < goal >

 ## Context

-You can add a bit more context for the feature, if there is already a plugin implementing this, or some helpful hints.
+ Please replace this text with a bit more context for the feature.
+Also mention whether an existing plugin or third-pary solution exists that already implements said feature, or even some helpful tips and hints on how to implement it.

 ## TO-DO